Soyuz 20

-Soyuz 20 (Союз 20, Union 20) was an unmanned spacecraft launched by the Soviet Union.
+Soyuz 20 (Союз 20, Union 20) was an uncrewed spacecraft launched by the Soviet Union.
 It was a long-duration test of the Soyuz spacecraft that docked with the Salyut 4 space station.
 Soyuz 20 performed comprehensive checking of improved on-board systems of the spacecraft under various flight conditions.
 It also carried a biological payload.
 Living organisms were exposed to three months in space.
+The primary goal of the mission was to test hardware modifications to the Soyuz 7K-T spacecraft that would extend its operating life from two to three months in preparation for long-duration Salyut crew residencies.